zhou-haitao/zhou-haitao.github.io/docs/source/developer/vllm_institution.md

 The interfaces designed in KVStoreBase are similar to the KV connector API in v1, which are divided into scheduler-side methods and worker-side methods, as follows:
 - scheduler methods
   - `lookup`: Look up KV blocks stored in external storage by vLLM block hash.
-  - `create`: Initilize kv cache space in external storage.
+  - `create`: Initialize kv cache space in external storage.
   - `commit`: Mark cache operations as complete or fail and ready for reuse.
 - worker methods
   - `load`: Load KV cache blocks from external storage back to HBM.